Preface content

 The Act regulates the breeding and supply of certain species of ‘protected animals’ for use in regulated procedures or for the scientific use of their organs or tissues.
 The Act also regulates the methods used to humanely cull these animals.

-The conduct of using ‘protected animals’ for scientific research is authorised by Licences.
+The conduct of using ‘protected animals’ for scientific research is authorised by licences.
 Licences are issued by the Home Office covering the place (Establishment Licence), the project (Project Licence) and the person (Personal Licence):

-• The Pirbright Institute holds an Establishment Licence, along with a number of Project Licences and Personal Licences.
+• The Pirbright Institute holds an establishment licence, along with a number of project licences and personal licences.

 White mouse in cardboard tube